miyabi-no1-fan/slp_png/README.md

     if (ret != 0) return 1;

     free(your_image.buffer);
     return 0;
 }
 ```
-- NOTICE: if slp_png_read fail, your_image.bit_depth will be overwitten with a specified error code !
+- NOTICE: if slp_png_read fail, your_image.bit_depth will be overwitten with a specified error code.
     - See in include/slp_image.h for more details about the error code